Fair Clustering with Minimum Representation Constraints: Numerical Results

 \subsection{k-medians results}

-In this section we benchmark MiniReL against the Lloyd-style $k$-medians algorithm \cite{park2009simple}.
-The results closely parallel those in the $k$-means section and thus in the interest of brevity we present a subset of results for the algorithm under statistical parity and include the extended results in Appendix \ref{app:kmed}.
-Figure \ref{fig:kmed_fairness_sp} shows the maximum fairness violation and normalized additive fairness violation for MiniReL and the baseline $k$-medians algorithm.
-Similar to the $k$-means setting, the $k$-medians algorithm without fairness constraints can lead to unfair outcomes across all datasets, whereas MiniReL constructs fair clusters by design.
+In this section we benchmark MiniReL-Flow and MiniReL-IP against the Lloyd-style $k$-medians algorithm \citep{park2009simple} and the diversity-awware $k$-medians algorithm \citep{thejaswi2021diversity}.
+We present results for the algorithm under statistical parity and include the extended results in Appendix \ref{app:kmed}.
+Figure \ref{fig:kmed_fairness_sp} shows the maximum fairness violation and normalized additive fairness violation for MiniReL and the baseline algorithms.
+Similar to the $k$-means setting, the $k$-medians algorithm without fairness constraints can lead to unfair outcomes across all datasets, whereas MiniReL-IP constructs fair clusters by design.
 Figure \ref{fig:kmed_cluster_cost_sp} shows the cluster cost for both algorithms in the same setting.
 Adding fairness in these settings again leads to only moderate increase in cluster cost, with the only notable increase coming on the voting dataset under statistical parity.

 Table \ref{tab:kmed_runtime} shows the runtime of both algorithms under statistical parity.
-MiniReL still leads to a modest increase in runtime compared to the baseline algorithm but is able to solve all datasets (10,000 data points after sub-sampling) in under 60 seconds in most instances.
+MiniReL-Flow still leads to a modest increase in runtime compared to the baseline algorithm but is able to solve all datasets (10,000 data points after sub-sampling) in under 40 seconds in most instances.